digital-skills-for-researchers/coursebook/modules/licensing/index.md

-## Block 2 | Creating functions and Good Development Practices
+## Block 2 | Picking a Lincense in Practice - What do you need to consider?

 **Resources**